All you need to know for a trip to Rome in March. What to expect from the weather, what to pack and what to do in Rome in the spring

 Dates of notice in Rome in March

-The one day worth mentioning however is the 8th of March: this is international women’s day and Rome, like the rest of Italy, celebrates with mimosa flowers, the traditional gift to women (from men and from each other) which will find for sale at every corner.
+The 8th of March is international women’s day and Rome, like the rest of Italy, celebrates with mimosa flowers, the traditional gift to women (from men and from each other) which will find for sale at every corner.
+Often, on this day, attractions have discounts and even free entry for women.

 The best things to do in Rome in March